Carlos2902/express-js-webDesign-class/README.md

-# Class6-Express
+# Node.js: From Basics to Debugging

-This is a demo project created for the Web Design Class to demonstrate the usage of Express.js and Node.js.
+This is a demo project created for the Web Programming Class to demonstrate the usage of Express.js and Node.js.

 ## Getting Started